Fort Lauderdale Motorcycle Accident Lawyer

 - Product liability.
 This would be initiated in cases where there is a defect in the motorcycle itself or one of the components or with some aspect of the safety gear.
 These could be defects in the tires, brakes, fuel systems, accelerators, helmets or other protective gear.

 In some situations, recovery could occur through a few months of negotiation with insurance companies.
 It may happen through a settlement after filing a lawsuit.
 Or it could be obtained in a jury verdict at trial.
-Our knowledgeable team is well-versed on Florida motorcycle law and injury law, and we have a proven track record of success in these cases.
+Serving people in the Fort Lauderdale area, our motorcycle accident attorneys are well-versed on Florida motorcycle law and injury law, and we have a proven track record of success in these cases.

 If you or a loved one has been injured in a Fort Lauderdale motorcycle accident, contact The Ansara Law Firm, by calling (954) 761-4011 or toll-free at (888) ANSARA-8.